Armenia, Azerbaijan, Georgia small group tour | Odyssey Traveller

 This 22-day small group tour to Armenia, Azerbaijan, and Georgia gives travellers an opportunity to explore Tbilisi, Baku, and Yerevan.
 The tour encompasses important monuments, historical and religious sites, diverse landscapes, and ancient architecture.
 We travel through the spectacular Caucasus Mountains and the lowlands of Armenia, Georgia, and Azerbaijan.
-This tour is fully escorted and led by local English-speaking guides.
-Over the course of the tour, we have the opportunity to meet locals and observe their lifestyles in both the cities and remote sections of the Caucasus.
+This tour is fully escorted by an Odyssey Program Leader and led by a local guide in each city tour.
+Over the course of our journey, we have the opportunity to meet locals and observe their lifestyles in both the cities and remote sections of the Caucasus.

 Our tour of the Caucasus begins in Baku and concludes in Yerevan.
-In Baku, the capital of Azerbaijan, we will explore the ancient walled city, a maze of medieval streets mixed with turn-of-the-century monuments.
+In Baku, we will explore the ancient walled city, a maze of medieval streets mixed with turn-of-the-century monuments.
 Our city walking tour also takes in Shirvan Shah's palace, a unique 15th century building.
 Before we drive to Georgia, we make time to visit Sheki, an important trading hub on the Silk Road, recently listed as a UNESCO world heritage site.
+Azerbaijan is considered to have some unusual sites and features in a list of ten unimaginable places to visit.

 Our tours to Armenia Georgia and Azerbaijan are designed for the curious senior, mature couple or solo traveller.
 During our tour of Armenia Azerbaijan and Georgia we are accompanied by some of the best local guides, who will provide excellent insights into the local culture and history of each of these destinations.